Douglas Fir Trail Project

 - Assessment study completed:

-Scheduled for 2025 - Repairs to the closed portion of the trail:
+September 2025 - Repairs of the closed portion of the trail:

 Timing still to be determined - Trail reopening: